yegorrybchenko/log_sorter/README.md

 ## Improvements

-1. Add tests for bin/parser.rb
+1. Add tests for bin/sorter.rb
 2. Add validations for file (missing file, wrong file, etc.)
-3. Don't store ips in memory if not specified.
-4. Add `--help` parameter
+3. Add `--help` parameter
-5. Process custom exstensions in the top of app.
+4. Process custom exstensions in the top of app.
 Create Parent custom exception and use existing.